 What an interesting question!
 Who am I?

-You are : a nurse, a manager, a plumber , an engineer, an expert in xxxx.
+You are : a nurse, a manager, a plumber, a bus driver, an expert in xxxx.
 And then you aren’t.
 You are retired.

 This major change in life sneaks up on you, or maybe happens suddenly.